mid2SUPAERO/ecoHALE/README.md

 ## Known Issues

+* The increase in accuracy of results when using a cosine-spaced mesh is not as great as it should be.
 * Aerostructural optimization sometimes fails to converge for certain geometries.
 The example provided in `run_aerostruct.py` should converge.
 The structural and aerodynamic values must make sense together, e.g. the beam thickness and radius must be able to support the aerodynamic loads.